Onlysteeeven/Coffee-machine-xyz/README.md

 - Input the amount of nickles
 - Input the amount of pennies, dime & quarter
 - The program prints out your coffee with your change and a greeting.

+## Other Details
+- Main: Contains the main code
+- Menu: This is the coffee menu; it contains all the ingredients needed for each coffee.
+- Money_machine: This contains how the money will be calculate
+- Coffee_maker: This is makes the coffee and checks if its enough for the next person